AdityaPrasad275/Leetcode_DSA/Linked Lists/find the duplicate number.md

 </details>
 <details>
   <summary> Why is this problem difficult </summary>
-  Comment: This complexity in logic arises only due to space constraint.
+  The complexity in logic arises only due to space constraint.
 A simple way is to maintain a hashmap and keep track of the number of times each number appears.
 The number which appears twice is the duplicate number.
 This is $O(n)$ time and $O(n)$ space.
 Another way is to maintain a visited array.
 This is $O(n)$ time and $O(n)$ space.
 The trick is to do it in $O(1)$ space.
 This is the difficult part.
 </details>

 ## Code